thuvaragan-swivel/thuvaragan-ignite-back-end/README.md

 ```bash
 npm start
 ```
-This will start the Express server.
+This will start the Express Server.
 You can access the server locally at http://localhost:{SERVER_PORT}/api/employee.

 **NOTE**: If you have changed the server port, please know that the server will be running on the port you set.